 When two parents decide that they need to separate, the most pressing concern is often what will happen to the children they have together.
 Each parent will naturally be concerned about how much time they will spend with their children.
 Additionally, there will be serious questions about who gets the final say when making important decisions about the children’s lives.

 While every parent wants what is best for their children, they often can’t agree about what that looks like in practice.
 For this reason, determining who will have legal custody of the children is one of the essential steps for couples who are separating.
 As difficult as this process can be, it can ultimately allow both spouses to make the best of a challenging situation.

 If you need help with legal custody matters when you’re separating from your spouse, you must work with an experienced family lawyer.
-The Raleigh separation attorneys of Marshall & Taylor PLLC have developed a reputation of excellence for helping people in Raleigh and throughout the surrounding Wake County area resolve their family legal issues.
+The Raleigh separation attorneys of Marshall & Taylor PLLC have developed a reputation of excellence for helping people through divorce in Raleigh and throughout the surrounding Wake County area resolve their family legal issues.
 We will fight for your and your children’s best interests every step of the way.
 Call us today at (919) 833-1040 or contact us online for a confidential consultation and find out your legal options.

 The Importance of Custody Agreements